uchennaemeruche/github_actions/README.md

 # Github Actions

 Github Actions helps to automate the build, test and deployment pipeline of a software all within Github.
-With Github Actions, teams can define highly advanced pipelines.
+With Github Actions, teams can define highly advanced pipelines and run codes in response to an event.

 ## Workflows